statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 			<td><div>

 Defines CNPG database cluster (kind: Cluster) to deploy.
-If it is omitted, no cluster will be deployed as part of `glue` module and it is assumed cluster is deployed externally.
 Values configured in this object are merged with default template from `qvantelGlue.dbs.common.postgres.defaultClusterTemplate` and with default values from `qvantelGlue.dbs.common.postgres.defaultCluster`.
 Precedence is following defaultClusterTemplate <- defaultCluster <- cluster (values in this object).
-Cluster configuration follows same structure which is defined in [cnpg-postgres-platform](/modules/241-cnpg-postgres-platform/README.md) module.

 </div>
 </td>